-Partners uses the analytics platform to evaluate the effectiveness of the iCMP, enabling informed strategic decisions in addition to decisions about day-to-day operations.
-Partners continues to use technology to improve care coordination, including real-time notification in the EMR that informs providers in the ED and inpatient setting when a patient is enrolled in the iCMP.
+Mass General Brigham uses the analytics platform to evaluate the effectiveness of the iCMP, enabling informed strategic decisions in addition to decisions about day-to-day operations.
+Mass General Brigham continues to use technology to improve care coordination, including real-time notification in the EMR that informs providers in the ED and inpatient setting when a patient is enrolled in the iCMP.
 Automated paging is also used to alert care managers when their patient presents in the ED.

 The iCMP, created to improve the quality of care provided to complex patients while still achieving savings through better care utilization and coordination, is continuing to decrease costs while improving outcomes.
 Results include:

 “iCMP has become the bedrock program for our population health strategy.
 In five short years, we have scaled the program across the system, supported over 20,000 patients, and have approximately 14,000 enrolled at any one time.
 We have touched the lives of these people and their families by providing them with the support they need for a better quality of life.”Maryann Vienneau, Program Director for Care Management

 Mass General Brigham plans to further expand and adapt the iCMP, tailoring interventions to those who need them with the goal of helping patients stay healthier longer.